collapsed-stacks/startups/questions/5686/is-the-preferred-stock-price-a-reasonable-indicator-of-ipo-share-price-for-a-lat.md

 - tagged: `stock`
 - score: 5

-<p>I have got an offer from a very hot late stage startup that I think will go public no later than 2016.
+I have got an offer from a very hot late stage startup that I think will go public no later than 2016.
 They have offered me X RSUs and I was told the preferred stock price of last round of funding which happened not long ago.
-Is it reasonable to use that number as the target IPO price?</p>
+Is it reasonable to use that number as the target IPO price?

-<p>EDIT: I did some research and found some articles that disclosed the preferred stock price of previous rounds of funding this company had done.
+EDIT: I did some research and found some articles that disclosed the preferred stock price of previous rounds of funding this company had done.
 That price is actually greater than the preferred stock price in latest round of funding.
 That is baffling to me.
 I thought if the company valuation is going up, the preferred stock price should go up, but clearly it doesn't have to be that way.
-Why?</p>
+Why?

-<p>Also I thought if some investors have paid X to get the shares, they wouldn't let an IPO happen below X, but clearly that also does not seem to be the case.
+Also I thought if some investors have paid X to get the shares, they wouldn't let an IPO happen below X, but clearly that also does not seem to be the case.
 Why?
 At time of IPO my understanding is that preferred stock gets converted into common stock.
-Is there a multiplier associated so that 1 preferred stock gets converted into 10 shares of common stock - that would be one way that would explain above.</p>
+Is there a multiplier associated so that 1 preferred stock gets converted into 10 shares of common stock - that would be one way that would explain above.

-<p>EDIT 2: so my conjecture was true. see <a href="http://www.investopedia.com/articles/stocks/05/052705.asp" rel="nofollow">this</a></p>
+EDIT 2: so my conjecture was true. see [this](http://www.investopedia.com/articles/stocks/05/052705.asp)

 ## Answer 9622